Explore this course:

 - Continuous Manufacturing Technology: PAT and Process Optimisation

-The module will cover the recent Process Analytical Technology (PAT) used in continuous manufacturing in terms of selecting the suitable PAT tool, PAT data interpretation.
-Additionally, the module will discuss different approaches used in in process control and optimisation.15 credits
+The module covers recent advances in Process Analytical Technology (PAT), which is used in continuous manufacturing of pharmaceutical products.
+Selection of suitable PAT tools and PAT data interpretation are both addressed.
+Additionally, the module will present different approaches used in process control and optimization.
+The lecture topics are designed based on the skills required by the pharmaceutical industry and there is significant input from industrial experts.15 credits

 - The Biotech and Pharmaceutical Industry